-If you lost your job or had your hours reduced, and meet eligibility requirements, you may be eligible to receive Unemployment Insurance (UI) benefits from California’s Employment Development Department (EDD).
-Learn what type of benefits you qualify for and how to apply for them.Guide to applying for unemployment benefits
+If you lost your job or had your hours reduced, you may be eligible to receive Unemployment Insurance (UI) benefits.
+Learn what type of benefits you qualify for and how to apply for them through the Employment Development Department (EDD).

 No credit score changes for accessing relief

 If you are taking advantage of this COVID-19-related relief, late or missed payments will not be shared with credit reporting agencies.

 Questions and answers on financial relief